 - Buy the Ball Complete Book of Home Preserving.
-It is less than $14 and has everything you need to know about preserving food.
+It is inexpensive and has everything you need to know about preserving food.
 I freeze and can produce and the book is indispensable.
 It may also be available with the Ball jars at your local Walmart.
 It is quite literally the bible for home preserving.

 - This is meant to be a quick guide that you can have handy in your kitchen.
 The Ball book mentioned in #1 will have all safety precautions for handling food properly.
 If you have any questions, please refer to the book.